 Dr Alyce Mahon

-Alyce’s talk is taking place in September 2020.
-Click here to register.
+Alyce’s talk was recorded in September 2020.
+Click here to watch on YouTube.

 Dr Duncan Hardy

 Hear from Duncan Hardy, whose first book, Associative Political Culture in the Holy Roman Empire: Upper Germany, 1346-1521, was published in 2018 and includes discussion of the European models of state formation.
 In this engaging Trinity Research Talk, Duncan will discuss aspects of his academic research career so far as well as current approaches to historical research.